CSS : Cascading Style Sheets

 Flexbox is designed to provide a consistent layout on different screen sizes.

-You will normally use a combination of flex-direction
+You will normally use a combination of flex-direction, align-items, and justify-content to achieve the right layout.

 What is a Flexbox layout?